antonrh/anydi/docs/extensions/django.md

 ## Request Scope

-To use `request`-scoped dependencies in your Django application with `AnyDI`, include the `request_scoped_middleware`.
-This middleware creates request-specific dependency instances at the start of each request, which remain available for the request’s duration.
+To use `request`-scoped dependencies in your Django application, add the `request_scoped_middleware`.
+This middleware creates request-specific dependency instances at the start of each request.
+They stay available for the request duration.

 Add the middleware to your `settings.py`: